Comprehensive Evaluation in Austin

 The scope of this assessment is customized to address the referral question and may include the following:

 - Language and Speech

 - Sensory-Perceptual and Motor Abilities

 - Emotions, Behavior, and Personality Development

-The results of a neuropsychological assessment are typically used to confirm or rule-out the presence of intellectual, neurodevelopmental, learning, or psychiatric disorders, to measure responses to current treatments or other interventions, and/or to determine further support or accommodation is required to help the person manage demands of school, work, or home life.
+The results of a neuropsychological assessment are typically used to either confirm or rule-out the presence of intellectual, neurodevelopmental, learning, or psychiatric disorders.
+This assessment will also measure responses to current treatments or other interventions, and help determine whether further support or accommodation is required to help the individual manage the demands of school, work, or home life.
 Detailed recommendations are designed to guide optimal cognitive and psychological adjustment and inform future educational, therapeutic, and vocational planning.

-Following the intake meeting, the person will meet with the psychologist to complete neuropsychological testing, which consists of a variety of written and verbal activities using a computer and/or paper-and-pencil.
-Testing is generally administered over one or two sessions and lasts a total of three to seven hours, depending on the person’s work rate and the tests given.
+Following the intake meeting, the person will meet with the psychologist to complete neuropsychological testing.
+This consists of a variety of written and verbal activities using a computer or paper-and-pencil.
+Testing is generally administered over the course of one or two sessions and lasts a total of three to seven hours, depending on the person’s work rate and the tests given.
 Participants are encouraged to take brief breaks at regular intervals, as well as a longer lunch break during full-day testing appointments.
-Before or after the test session/s, the psychologist may also ask family members, teachers, or friends to complete additional questionnaires or rating scales.
+Before or after the test sessions, the psychologist may also ask family members, teachers, or friends to complete additional questionnaires or rating scales.